History of Riley Gaines in Timeline

 In August 2024, Riley Gaines announced the launch of the "Riley Gaines Center" at the Leadership Institute in Arlington, Virginia.

-In February 2025, the United States Department of Health and Human Services (HHS) released a new webpage showcasing guidance on "women's health", featuring videos with Riley Gaines discussing her role in Trump's Executive Order.
-The order threatens to revoke federal funding from institutions allowing transgender girls on girls' teams.
+In February 2025, the United States Department of Health and Human Services (HHS) released a new webpage featuring videos with Riley Gaines talking about her role helping with Trump's Executive Order, which threatens to revoke federal funding from institutions that allow transgender girls to play on girls' teams.